J77M/DLO-138_plotter/README.md

 ![hard](figs/triangle_hard.png "hard")

 ... we get a nice figure with zoom and saving available, same as with [DLO-138_plotter](https://github.com/HummusPrince/DLO-138_plotter).
-In addition we get a Furier transform of the recorded data, which is very useful in many applications (like building audio related circuits, e.g. synths).
+In addition, we get a Fourier transform of the recorded data, which is very useful in many applications (like building audio-related circuits, e.g. synths).

 ![soft](figs/triangle_soft.png "soft")

 ### Testing
 The tool was tested with the original DSO-138 without any hardware modifications, running [DLO-138](https://github.com/ardyesp/DLO-138) firmware.
-The tool is designed to parse and plot data only from analog channel 1, but it should be easily modified to work with all of the channels.
+The tool is designed to parse and plot data only from analog channel 1, but it should be easily modified to work with all of the DLO-138 channels.

-Works both on Windows (10) and on Ubunut (24.04.1 LTS).
+Works both on Windows (10) and on Ubuntu (24.04.1 LTS).

 ### Author